-“I Don't Care Anymore,” from Phil Collins's 1982 album Hello, I Must Be Going!
-(MQA, Virgin/Tidal), sounded really big, yet really effortless.
-Played through the Motion 60XTi speakers, Collins’s drumming had huge impact, with impressive control.
-Drums and percussion were likewise explosive in “He Wasn't Man Enough” from Toni Braxton's 2000 album The Heat (16/44.1 FLAC, LaFace/Tidal).
+“I Don’t Care Anymore,” from Phil Collins’s 1982 album Hello, I Must Be Going!
+(MQA, Virgin/Tidal), sounded big yet effortless.
+Played through the Motion 60XTi speakers, Collins’s drumming had huge impact with impressive control.
+Drums and percussion were likewise explosive in “He Wasn’t Man Enough” from Toni Braxton’s 2000 album The Heat (16/44.1 FLAC, LaFace/Tidal).
 These speakers can definitely party.

 If you want something more sedate, they can oblige there, too.
 I loved the way these speakers produced Sara K.’s smoky, sultry voice in “Brick House,” from her album Hobo (16/44.1 FLAC, Chesky/Tidal).
-The string bass solo that opens the track sounded really tight and really deep, and the bongos that punctuate the track had fabulous woody snap.
-The attacks of Ottmar Liebert's “nouveau flamenco” guitar, playing “Starry Night (March of Kings)” from Poets & Angels (16/44.1 FLAC, Higher Octave Music/Tidal), were nigh-on perfect, fast but beautifully rounded.
+The string bass solo that opens the track sounded really tight and deep, and the bongos that punctuate the track had a fabulous woody snap.
+The attacks of Ottmar Liebert’s “nouveau flamenco” guitar, playing “Starry Night (March of Kings)” from Poets & Angels (16/44.1 FLAC, Higher Octave Music / Tidal), were nigh-on perfect, fast but beautifully rounded.

-In their press release announcing the new series, MartinLogan said they had “decided not to mess with a good thing.”
-So it's probably good that most of the changes they made to the new series were incremental in nature.
+In its press release announcing the new series, MartinLogan said it had “decided not to mess with a good thing.”
+So it’s probably good that most of the changes to the new series were incremental.

 Senior Editor, SoundStage!